clustervision/trinityX/README.rst

 Welcome to TrinityX!

 TrinityX is the new generation of ClusterVision's open-source HPC platform.
 It is designed from the ground up to provide all services required in a modern HPC system, and to allow full customization of the installation.
-Also it includes optional modules for specific needs, such as an OpenStack cloud, Docker on the compute nodes and the ability to partition a cluster.
+Also it includes optional modules for specific needs, such as an OpenStack cloud and Docker on the compute nodes.

 The full documentation is available in the ``doc`` subdirectory.
 See the instructions how to build it below.